Insider Selling: Backblaze, Inc. (NASDAQ:BLZE) Major Shareholder Sells 2,000 Shares of Stock

-Backblaze, Inc. (NASDAQ:BLZE – Get Rating) major shareholder Charles J. Jones sold 2,000 shares of the stock in a transaction that occurred on Wednesday, May 18th.
-The stock was sold at an average price of 6.12, for a total value of 12,240.00.
-Following the completion of the sale, the insider now owns 550,000 shares in the company, valued at 3,366,000.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Major shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.
+Backblaze, Inc. (NASDAQ:BLZE – Get Rating) major shareholder Kwok Hang Ng sold 2,000 shares of the stock in a transaction dated Monday, May 23rd.
+The shares were sold at an average price of 5.75, for a total transaction of 11,500.00.
+Following the transaction, the insider now owns 544,000 shares of the company’s stock, valued at approximately 3,128,000.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

-Backblaze (NASDAQ:BLZE – Get Rating) last announced its quarterly earnings results on Thursday, May 5th.
-The company reported -0.41 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of -0.37 by -0.04.
-The firm had revenue of 19.49 million during the quarter, compared to analyst estimates of 19.31 million.
-Research analysts predict that Backblaze, Inc. will post -1.62 EPS for the current year.
+Several equities analysts recently weighed in on BLZE shares.
+Raymond James reduced their price target on shares of Backblaze from $26.00 to $22.00 and set an “outperform” rating for the company in a research report on Friday, February 18th.
+Zacks Investment Research lowered shares of Backblaze from a “hold” rating to a “sell” rating in a research report on Wednesday, May 18th.
+B. Riley cut their target price on shares of Backblaze from $23.00 to $16.50 in a research report on Friday, May 6th.
+Finally, Lake Street Capital cut their target price on shares of Backblaze from $21.00 to $13.00 in a research report on Friday, May 6th.
+One analyst has rated the stock with a sell rating and six have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of 20.38.

-Large investors have recently made changes to their positions in the company.
-Steward Partners Investment Advisory LLC purchased a new position in shares of Backblaze in the 4th quarter valued at $29,000.
-Royal Bank of Canada boosted its position in shares of Backblaze by 275.9% in the 1st quarter.
-Royal Bank of Canada now owns 2,819 shares of the company’s stock worth $30,000 after purchasing an additional 2,069 shares in the last quarter.
-ETF Managers Group LLC acquired a new stake in shares of Backblaze in the 4th quarter worth $42,000.
-Goldman Sachs Group Inc. acquired a new stake in shares of Backblaze in the 1st quarter worth $117,000.
-Finally, Blair William & Co.
-IL acquired a new stake in shares of Backblaze in the 1st quarter worth $140,000.
-Institutional investors and hedge funds own 12.85% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+Steward Partners Investment Advisory LLC purchased a new stake in Backblaze in the fourth quarter valued at approximately $29,000.
+Royal Bank of Canada raised its stake in Backblaze by 275.9% in the first quarter.
+Royal Bank of Canada now owns 2,819 shares of the company’s stock valued at $30,000 after purchasing an additional 2,069 shares in the last quarter.
+ETF Managers Group LLC purchased a new stake in Backblaze in the fourth quarter valued at approximately $42,000.
+BlackRock Inc. raised its stake in Backblaze by 7.9% in the first quarter.
+BlackRock Inc. now owns 116,228 shares of the company’s stock valued at $1,239,000 after purchasing an additional 8,536 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. purchased a new stake in Backblaze in the first quarter valued at approximately $117,000.
+12.85% of the stock is currently owned by hedge funds and other institutional investors.

 About Backblaze (Get Rating)